Ozon3Org/Ozon3/FILE_STRUCTURE.md

 ### `ozone.py`
 In this file, the classes are stored with the purpose of creating data for the end user.
 The classes in this file depend on the classes in `urls.py`.

-This file generates the required token to access the data, makes a request to the API, retrieves the data, and parses it.
+This file processes the required token to access the data, makes a request to the API, retrieves the data, and parses it.

 ## Dependency Management
 ### `setup.py`
 This file is used to set up the project and install the required dependencies.
-### `config.cfg`
+### `setup.cfg`
 This file contains the configuration specification.
 ### `requirements.txt`
 The third-party dependencies are specified in this file.